 - Any combination of the above

-You’ll follow the same process in testing your targeting that you did in testing your blurbs.
+You’ll follow the same process to test your targeting that you did to test your copy.
 Use identical bids, budgets, pacing, and in this case, images, for each version you test.
-Since you’re specifically testing your audience, you want to ensure that readers in every campaign you run are seeing the same content — that way, you can attribute whatever variance you see in CTR to the targeting you’re using in each test, rather than ad design.
-For the most fine-tuned test results, we recommend testing one individual author target at a time, but you’re welcome to test combinations of authors and categories against each other, too.
-Once your ads are set up, let them run!
+Since you’re specifically testing your audience, you want to ensure that readers in every campaign you run see the same content — that way, you can attribute whatever variance you see in CTR to the targeting you’re using in each test, rather than ad design.

 You can continue to run tests refining your targeting using the same methods until you reach a level of engagement and costs you’re happy with.